-that the one has to wait one or two years to define the forecast error (for the one- or two-years-ahead forecasts).
+These densities are estimated using real-time GDP data vintages from the Bank of England and the Federal Reserve Bank of Philadelphia.
+At each forecasting origin, the outturn is defined to be the latest vintage of data, but lagged to reflect both publication lags and the fact that one has to wait one or two years to define the forecast error (for the one-year- or two-years-ahead forecasts).
 Note that, for the UK, the use of early rather than the latest vintage data to define the outturns against which the forecast errors are defined represents a change from above, when we focused on the latest vintage outturns, given MPC objectives.
 Here, to mimic real-time use, we recursively use the latest vintage of GDP data available at the time the forecast was produced.
-Demonstrating the importance of GDP data revisions in the UK, we observe far more skew in the full-sample densities of the forecast errors when real-time rather than final (as of the time of writing this paper) vintage data are used; see Figures A1 and A2.
+Demonstrating the importance of GDP data revisions in the UK, we observe far more skew in the full-sample densities of the forecast errors when real-time rather than final (as of the time of writing this paper) vintage data are used; see Figures A3 and A4.

 We start making forecasts for UK GDP growth in 2003q2 for 2005q1 (two years ahead), and recursively update the sample so that the final forecast we make is in 2018q4 for growth in 2020q3.
-This means our out-of-sample window for UK GDP growth is from 2005q1 to 2020q3.
 For the US, the out-of-sample window is forecasts for outturns from 1994q2 to 2014q4 one year ahead.

 Consistent with the earlier Monte Carlo evidence, statistical problems can arise when fitting a censored 2PN density.
-In particular, for the UK error data we do get divergent estimates of skew for some recursive estimates; see Figure A5 in the Appendix.
-The 2Pt density, however, is well behaved, and for the UK, we focus on it henceforth.
+In particular, for the UK error data we do get divergent estimates of skew for some recursive estimates; see Figure A7 in the Appendix.
+The 2Pt density, however, is well behaved, and for the UK we focus on it henceforth.